JeroenGar/jagua-rs/README.md

 ## Preamble

-2D irregular cutting and packing (C&P) problems are a class of optimization problems that involve placing irregular shaped items into containers in an efficient way.
+2D irregular cutting and packing (C&P) problems are a class of combinatorial optimization problems that involve placing irregular shaped items into containers in an efficient way.
-These problems contain two distinct challenges:
+This class of problems contain two distinct challenges:

-* **Combinatorial**: deciding which items to place in which configuration in order to optimize some objective function.
+* **Optimization**: deciding which items to place in which configuration in order to optimize some objective function.
 * **Geometric**: determining the feasibility of a placement.
 Does the item fit in the container?
 Does it not collide with other items?

 Previously, those tackling these problems have had to address both challenges simultaneously, requiring two distinct sets of expertise and lots of research & development effort.

-This project aims to decouple these challenges by providing a Collision Detection Engine (CDE) that deals with the geometric aspects of the problem.
+**This project aims to decouple the two challenges by providing a Collision Detection Engine (CDE) that deals with the geometric aspects of 2D irregular C&P problems.**
+The CDE's main responsibility is determining if an item can be placed at a certain location without causing any *collisions* (infeasibility).
+The CDE embedded in `jagua-rs` is able to resolve millions of these collision queries every second.

-`jagua-rs` enables you to confidently focus on the combinatorial aspects of the problem, without having to worry about the geometric feasibility of the placements.
+`jagua-rs` enables you to confidently focus on the combinatorial aspects of the optimization challenge at hand, without worrying about the underlying geometry.

-`jagua-rs` can be used as a library to build your own optimization algorithm on top, or as the starting point for building a custom CDE tailored to your specific problem variant and use case.

-We also provide a reference implementation of an optimization algorithm built on top of `jagua-rs` in the `lbf` crate.
+We also provide a reference implementation of a basic optimization algorithm built on top of `jagua-rs` in the `lbf` crate.

 ## `jagua-rs` 🐆